Lab environment

 The creation of new antimicrobials has long lagged behind demand.
 This is due, in part, to the current economic model incentivizing drug development.
 Antibiotics are significantly less lucrative than other treatments, such as cancer drugs, and their development has been deprioritized by pharmaceutical companies (12).
 As a result, there is a shortage of new antimicrobials in the drug development pipeline.
 The last novel antibiotic class, oxazolidinones, was discovered in the 1980s, and the first antibiotic from this class, daptomycin, reached the market in 2003 (1).

 Some countries are creating new economic models for incentivizing de novo antibiotic development.
-In the U.S., a piece of legislation called the PASTEUR Act would pay pharmaceutical companies to invest resources into innovative antibiotic research (1).
+In the US, a piece of legislation called the PASTEUR Act would pay pharmaceutical companies to invest resources into innovative antibiotic research (1).

 The AMR crisis is a complex global problem that threatens modern medicine and has no single, easy solution.
 It requires a coordinated global effort, involving healthcare, governments, industry and academia.
 We need to invest in research, improve access to antimicrobials and diagnostics, promote responsible use of antimicrobials and develop new economic models to incentivize the development of new antibiotics and diagnostic tools.
 By acting together as one, we can protect modern medicine and ensure that everyone has access to the healthcare they need.